cubiq/ComfyUI_Workflows/README.md

 There's a bit of turmoil in the community about [Stability AI](https://stability.ai/) endorsing ComfyUI.

 First of all there are many easier to use alternatives (like [StableSwarmUI](https://github.com/Stability-AI/StableSwarmUI)) and you are not forced to use ComfyUI if you are not comfortable with it.
-The most likely downside is that new features will take a little longer to get implemented.
+The most likely downside is that new features will take a little longer to get implemented outside of Comfy.

 ComfyUI has a tidy and swift codebase that makes adjusting to a fast paced technology easier than most alternatives.
-Its modular nature lets you mix and match component in a very granular and --if you want-- unconvential way.
+Its modular nature lets you mix and match component in a very granular and unconvential way.
 Most Stable Diffusion UIs choose for you the best pratice for any given task, with ComfyUI you can make your own best practice and easily compare the outcome of multiple solutions.

 On top of that ComfyUI is very efficient in terms of memory usage and speed.